HillyfieldsBubble/Releases/README.md

 ## Derived Data

-Derived data is computed from the sensed data and certain ancillary environmental data, such a the angular position of the sun.
+Derived data is computed from the sensed data and certain ancillary environmental data, such as the angular position of the sun.
 The primary tpe of derived data is position and orientation of mobile entities.
 This information is derived from a combination of sensed data and application of physical and geometrical constraints.